-Provides the student with an expansive view of diverse influences on occupation and occupational therapy practice by critically investigating occupational theories and academic disciplines, such as anthropology, sociology, psychology, and philosophy.
+Provides the student with a view of the diverse influences on occupational therapy practice by critically investigating practice theories and issues which will affect the student's transition into professional life.

-OCTH 561 Program Development/Design I (3) Focus on selection, research, and design of programs pertinent to occupational therapy practice.
+OCTH 561 Program Development/Design I (3)

+Focus on selection, research, and design of programs pertinent to occupational therapy practice.